better-internet/radworks-docs/docs/using-radicle/tracking-and-viewing.md

 ---

 On Radicle, peers track projects they are interested in.
 If a peer wants to contribute to a project, they fork it, create their own view of the project that they publish changes to and then package those changes as a patch.

-Therefore, to view someone else's patches to your project, you first need to add them as a `remote` to track their view of your project.
+Therefore, to view someone else's patch to your project, you first need to add them as a remote to track their view of your project.

 ### Adding remotes
 To add a peer as a remote, you must add their **Device ID** to the list of